Common Ground in Sacred Space

 We are working with the Heritage Lottery Fund (HLF) to make the most of all the history and stories about the ancient town of Newcastle that the Cathedral encapsulates.
 This includes the stories behind the monuments, ledger stones (the slabs on the floor), and windows of this magnificent building.
 To make all of this possible, there are plans to:

 - renew the floor, creating a stunning open and flexible space;

 - transform the basement beneath the cathedral hall into new visitor facilities.

 How much will it cost?

-The cost of the whole project will be around £6 Million, but although quite a large slice will be needed to pay for the physical changes, a significant sum will be spent on special ways of interpreting the stories that the monuments and windows tell, as well as on all sorts of activities and events for schools, families, and for visitors both from the region and further afield.
+The whole Cathedral development project will cost around £6 million.
+A large slice of this will pay for the physical changes, but a significant sum will go towards creating special ways of interpreting the Cathedral’s unique stories.
+There are also plans for new activities and events for schools, families, and for visitors both from the region and further afield.

 Where will the money come from?

 We are working with the Heritage Lottery Fund and hope that, having submitted our Round 2 application in December 2018, we will be awarded around £4.5 million towards the costs.
 We need to raise the balance from our friends, benefactors, and charitable trusts.